Skip to main content

 The Mac rewards shortcuts.
 The best productivity apps on macOS either sit behind a hotkey or sync instantly with the phone in your pocket.

 Raycast is the best Mac productivity app for most power users because it centralizes launch, search, snippets, and extensions.
 Notion anchors docs and projects.
-Things 3 and Todoist cover task execution with different design philosophies.
-Fantastical keeps scheduling human-readable on the desktop.
+Things 3 covers task execution with native polish that Todoist cannot match on Apple hardware.

 The short answer

-Install Raycast first, pick Notion or a focused notes stack for work memory, add Things 3 or Todoist for tasks, and use Fantastical if Apple Calendar feels cramped.
+Install Raycast first, pick Notion for work memory, and add Things 3 for tasks if you live fully in Apple.

 Top picks